runmat-org/runmat/crates/runmat-hir/README.md

 - `infer_function_output_types(&HirProgram) -> HashMap<String, Vec<Type>>`
   - Gathers all function names (top-level and class methods)
-  - Iteratively analyzes bodies with a dataflow pass until a small fixed point (cap at 3 iters)
+  - Seeds summaries from each function’s own exits/fallthrough, then iterates to a small fixed point (cap at 3 iters)
   - Merges types at joins; Unknown ⊔ T = T; otherwise unify
   - Uses an internal `analyze_stmts(outputs, …, func_returns)` whose env joins propagate return types

 2) Per‑function variable environments

-- `infer_function_variable_types(&HirProgram) -> HashMap<String, HashMap<VarId, Type>>`
+- `infer_function_variable_types(&HirProgram) -> HashMap<String, HashMap<VarId, Type>`
-  - Similar dataflow pass that produces a final environment for each function
+  - Similar dataflow that produces a final environment for each function
   - Uses return summaries from (1) to type `FuncCall`
-  - Incorporates struct‑field flow inference (see below)
+  - Includes a simple callsite fallback for direct callees: when a callee’s summary is missing/Unknown, a single-pass analysis of the callee body (seeding parameter types conservatively) infers direct output assignments.
+This stabilizes per-position types for `[a,b]=f(...)` at callers.

 ### Struct‑field flow inference